KeeganKeane/EHN-Empowering-Health-Network/README.md

     - User can see his/her past journal that they posted
     - User can see journals that they liked
     - All the information will be switched by tab function
-    - (Stretch) User can see there FRT stats
+    - User can see there FRT stats
 - Edit User Profile Page
     - User can see his/her own basic information
     - User can edit his/her own basic information